DM10cn/dm/README_EN.md

    ## Icon Attribution

 Starting from version 1.3, this project incorporates icons from [Simple Icons](https://github.com/simple-icons/simple-icons), licensed under the [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) license.

+## Lyrics Copyright Notice

+The file [`main/Note 2025-05-31 10-28-06.txt`](main/Note%202025-05-31%2010-28-06.txt) included in this project contains a portion of lyrics, used solely for demonstration and technical purposes.

+- All rights to the lyrics belong to their original copyright holders.
+- This project does not claim any ownership of the lyrics, nor is it used for any commercial purpose.
+- If any rights holder believes there is a copyright issue, please contact us for removal.

+⚠️ This file is included for reference only and is not part of any production or release version.